usmanialiq/custom_admin_user_data_system/README.md

 * To change the heading "Custom User Registration System", (1) Open the index.html file in text editor or any HTML editor (Sublime Text 3.0 or Notepad++ ...)
  (2) Locate <title>, change the content
- (3) Locate class="navbar-brand", and after the closing tags '>', change the content uptil '</a>' tags (4) To change the About content in Navbar, locate the the first '<li>' tags inside of '<ul>' tags, change the 'title' and
+ (3) Locate class="navbar-brand", and after the closing tags >, change the content uptil </a> tags (4) To change the About content in Navbar, locate the the first <li> tags inside of <ul> tags, change the 'title' and
      'data-content'
  (5) Now we need to setup our database, goto 'phpmyadmin' and create a new database (6) Create a table named 'user_reg', and create '7' rows